sonata-project/ecommerce/docs/reference/bundles/price.rst

 * ``sonata.price.currency.detector.class`` for the currency detector
 * ``sonata.price.currency.manager.class`` for the currency manager (finding the CurrencyInterface item matching the currency label)

+For more information about our biases regarding *price*, you can read: :doc:`../architecture/currency`.